-- TAV Macedonia: the concession fee of TAV Macedonia is 15% of the gross annual turnover until the number of passengers using the two airports (Skopje and Ohrid) reaches to 1 million, and when the number of passengers exceeds 1 million, this percentage shall change between 2% and 4% depending on the number of passengers. - TAV Milas Bodrum and TAV Ege for the operation of international and domestic terminals of Milas Bodrum and Izmir Adnan Menderes airports (see note 8.2).
+- TAV Macedonia: the concession rent of TAV Macedonia is 15% of the annual income turnover until the number of passengers using the two airports (Skopje and Ohrid) reaches to 1 million, and when the number of passengers exceeds 1 million, this rent percentage shall change between 2% and 4% depending on the number of passengers. - TAV Milas Bodrum and TAV Ege: the fixed concession rents are defined in the concession contract for the operation of international and domestic terminals of Milas Bodrum and Izmir Adnan Menderes airports (see note 8.2).

-The debt related to the minority put option relates to TAV Airports for the minority interests in TAV Tunisia (see note 9.4.1).
+The debt related to the minority put option relates to TAV Airports for the minority interests in TAV Tunisia (see note 9.4).

-Investment in associates and joint ventures from operating activities
+4.9 Investment in associate and joint ventures from operating (and non-operating) activities

-In accordance with the principle explained in note 3.1 and in the glossary, the share of profit or loss in joint ventures is presented in a separate line in the operating profit or loss.
+In accordance with the principle explained in note 3.1 and in the glossary, the share of profit or loss in joint ventures is presented in a separate line in the operating profit or loss, integrated on the operating result.